 The authors would like to thank everyone involved with OTP.
 We are also thankful to the authors of the other studies that collected the data presented here including Frank Parrish, Robert Moffitt, Stephen Ralston, Garret Miyamoto, Allen Andrews, Edward DeMartini, Jon Brodziak, Ryan Nichols, and Robert Humphreys.
 Thanks to Annette Tagawa for providing the OTP mark recapture data used in this analysis.
 We would also like to thank Zane Zhang and Paige Eveson for providing code used to fit Bayesian and maximum likelihood models.
 Finally, we would like to thank Joe O’Malley and Frank Parrish for their advice and feedback during this project.
+This is SOEST contribution ###### and HIMB contribution ####.

 References